Strilanc/Strilanc.github.io/_posts/2014-05-24-Cancel-Tokens-for-Java.markdown

 The last corner case, a really important one for cancel tokens since we want to use them in asynchronous cases, is working correctly under concurrency and re-entrancy.

-Normally we could deal with this issue by synchronizing the appropriate methods, [while being careful not to invoke the callbacks inside a lock](http://twistedoakstudios.com/blog/Post8424_deadlocks-in-practice-dont-hold-locks-while-notifying).
+Normally we could deal with this issue by synchronizing the appropriate methods, [while being careful not to invoke callbacks while holding a lock](http://twistedoakstudios.com/blog/Post8424_deadlocks-in-practice-dont-hold-locks-while-notifying).
 But, because the `whenCancelledBefore` method touches *two* tokens, we run into the issue of lock ordering.
-If we're holding the trigger token's lock, and try to do a synchronized operation on the condition token, then an operation with the tokens reversed could be happening at the same time and cause us to deadlock.
+If we're holding the triggering token's lock, and try to do a synchronized operation on the condition token, then an operation with the tokens reversed could be happening at the same time and cause us to deadlock.

 To get around this issue, the `whenCancelledBefore` method has to be split into pieces that require only one of the locks at a time.
 Basically you have to synchronously add or remove a callback, let go of any locks, see how things went, then allow the next thing to happen.